charliekranz/aishling_dreammarket/README.md

 - This project was based on the Boutique Ado from Code Institute Course

-- Deployment steps taken (and lightly modified) from AJGreaves Django Github Project (https://github.com/AJGreaves/thehouseofmouse/blob/master/README.md#deployment)
+- Deployment and Testing steps taken (and lightly modified) from AJGreaves Django Github Project (https://github.com/AJGreaves/thehouseofmouse/blob/master/README.md)
 - Icons used throughout the website are from [Font Awesome](https://fontawesome.com/)
 - Basic Randomize code (with some of own additional tweaks) - https://jsfiddle.net/aqpwcoju/1/
 - RandomKeygen was used for random passwords https://randomkeygen.com/